simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-12-01
+<br />**Date image released:**  2024-12-02
+<br />**This image is owned by:**
+Daniel Stern

-<br />**Title of the image:**  Cosmic Latte: The Average Color of the Universe
+<br />**Title of the image:**  NGC 300: A Galaxy of Stars
-<br />**Description for the image:**  What color is the universe?
-More precisely, if the entire sky were smeared out, what color would the final mix be?
-This whimsical question came up when trying to determine what stars are commonplace in nearby galaxies.
-The answer, depicted here, is a conditionally perceived shade of beige.
-In computer parlance: #FFF8E7.
-To determine this, astronomers computationally averaged the light emitted by one of the larger samples of galaxies analyzed: the 200,000 galaxies of the 2dF Galaxy Redshift Survey.
-The resulting cosmic spectrum has some emission in all parts of the electromagnetic spectrum, but a single perceived composite color.
-This color has become much less blue over the past 10 billion years, indicating that redder stars are becoming more prevalent.
-In a contest to better name the color, notable entries included skyvory, univeige, and the winner: cosmic latte.
+<br />**Description for the image:**  This galaxy is unusual for how many stars it seems that you can see.
+Stars are so abundantly evident in this deep exposure of the spiral galaxy NGC 300 because so many of these stars are bright blue and grouped into resolvable bright star clusters.
+Additionally, NGC 300 is so clear because it is one of the closest spiral galaxies to Earth, as light takes only about 6 million years to get here.
+Of course, galaxies are composed of many more faint stars than bright, and even more of a galaxy's mass is attributed to unseen dark matter.
+NGC 300 spans nearly the same amount of sky as the full moon and is visible with a small telescope toward the southern constellation of the Sculptor.
+The featured image was captured in October from Rio Hurtado, Chile and is a composite of over 20 hours of exposure.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2412/CosmicLatte_jhu_960.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2412/Ngc300_Stern_7032.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).